Curriculum by Grade Level (9-12)

 Ninth Grade Curriculum

 English and Social Studies: In English, students focus on the writing process and explore the concept of journey as a defining experience.
-The interdisciplinary social studies course “Human Crossroads” incorporates geography, history, anthropology, and sociology with a focus on themes and concepts that are applicable to any nation or culture.
+The interdisciplinary social studies course “Human Crossroads” incorporates geography, history, anthropology, and sociology with a focus on themes and concepts that are applicable to any culture.

 Science and Mathematics: Science I is the first part of a two-year course, which takes an interdisciplinary approach to biology, chemistry, and physics, investigating relevant concepts that integrate these disciplines while building scientific skills.
 Ninth graders take the mathematics course that best suits their abilities and interests.
 Most often, students take algebra or geometry, while a few elect to enroll in precalculus, calculus, or statistics.